harmsm/physical-biochemistry/syllabus/schedule.rst

 ========

 + Reading should be done *before* the class it covers.
 The abbreviation "MoL" indicates the "Molecules of Life" text.
+The abbreviation "SSTB" indicates the "Simple Statistical Thermodynamics for the Biochemist" packet.
-+ The lecture notes, slides and class handouts will be posted after the class session in the "Material" column.
++ The class materials (notes, handouts, etc.) will be posted after the class session in the "Material" column.
 + Lab and homework material will be updated throughout the course.
 + This schedule is approximate and subject to revision, with the exception of